Voice is going to change the internet

 Everyone has such a neighbor

-When I told other companies about this study, they said, 'People over 65?
-But that is very difficult, isn't it?
-They don't want that at all, do they? ' If I then asked further, it turned out that they also thought that the elderly could no longer do that at all.
-But people of 65 have probably spent half their lives in an increasingly modern office.
-They have learned to use computers, experienced the rise of the smartphone.
-So: how do you get it that it doesn't work?
+When I told other companies about this research, they said, "people over 65?"
+But isn't that really difficult?
+They don't want that at all? " If I then asked, it turned out that they also thought that the elderly could no longer do that at all.
+But people aged 65 have probably spent half their lives in an increasingly modern office.
+They learned to deal with computers and experienced the rise of the smartphone.
+So: how do you get it off?

 Then it turns out that Everyone always has a neighbor, a character who meets their image to not have to do it.
 Of course I also know people who do not want anything to do with digitization.
 For example, they have been in the store, the cash register is being viewed digitally and they no longer need that, they just want to read a newspaper.
 Fine.